To narrow racial and economic disparities, Atlanta Fed chief Raphael Bostic is rethinking what the Fed’s mandate means

 Neel Kashkari, president and chief executive of the Federal Reserve Bank of Minneapolis, told The Post he was skeptical that the Fed could specifically target the Black unemployment rate.
 Instead, Kashkari said having a better understanding of racial gaps — whether through the Fed’s monetary policy, vast research operations or supervision over American banks — will ultimately “influence our broader assessment of if there is slack in the labor market."

-“If our dual mandate, which is our Holy Grail, is maximum employment and stable prices, to successfully achieve that we need to better understand these labor market disparities so we do not shortcut the recovery,” Kashkari said.
+“If our dual mandate, which is our holy grail, is maximum employment and stable prices, to successfully achieve that we need to better understand these labor market disparities so we do not shortcut the recovery,” Kashkari said.

 Since the start of the coronavirus recession, Federal Reserve Chair Jerome H. Powell has repeatedly acknowledged that job losses have fallen disproportionately on low-income communities and workers of color, saying in June that the “pandemic has again exposed a range of troubling inequalities, most of them of long standing.”

-After nationwide protests in the wake of George Floyd’s death, Powell said, “There is no place at the Federal Reserve for racism and there should be no place for it in our society.”
+After nationwide protests in the wake of George Floyd’s death in Minneapolis police custody, Powell said, “There is no place at the Federal Reserve for racism and there should be no place for it in our society.”

 “These principles guide us in all we do, from monetary policy, to our focus on diversity and inclusion in our workplace, and to our work to ensure fair access to credit across the country,” Powell said in June.
 “We will take this opportunity to renew our steadfast commitment to these principles.”